 If you’re in the habit of just opening bottles for the aroma — that’s a habit you’ll have to break.

 Instead, use your oils to make your favorite blends in small amounts (empty 5ml essential oil bottles are great for this!) and use those instead of opening your bottles all the time.

 If you’re looking for a few methods for storing your essential oils, here are a few ideas for you:

-Many essential oil companies offer wood boxes (like this one) made especially for essential oil storage.
+Many essential oil companies offer wood boxes made especially for essential oil storage.
 These are a nice, pretty option too.